Sdaas/hello-karate/README.md

 * All tests are defined in `*.feature` files
 * For every feature file package, you need to have an empty test-class in the same package under `src/test/java`
-* Karate recommends to keep the `*.feature` files in the same folder as the test-class
+* Karate recommends keeping the `*.feature` files in the same folder as the test-class
 * The `<build>` section of the `pom.xml` needs a small tweak for this ..
 * (Similar change needed in build.gradle file)